Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Unsupervised Learning in Wireless Networks

-In this section, we will highlight some typical unsupervised learning algorithms, such as $K$-means clustering~\cite{hartigan1979algorithm}, expectation-maximization (EM)~\cite{moon1996expectation}, principal component analysis (PCA)~\cite{wold1987principal} and independent component analysis (ICA)~\cite{comon1994independent} in terms of their methodology and their applications in NGWN.
-Table~\ref{tbunsup} summarizes some typical applications of the above-mentioned unsupervised learning algorithms in NGWN.
+In this section, we will highlight some typical unsupervised learning algorithms, such as $K$-means clustering~\cite{hartigan1979algorithm}, expectation-maximization (EM)~\cite{moon1996expectation}, principal component analysis (PCA)~\cite{wold1987principal} and independent component analysis (ICA)~\cite{comon1994independent} in terms of their methodology and their applications in wireless networks.
+Table~\ref{tbunsup} summarizes some typical applications of the above-mentioned unsupervised learning algorithms in wireless networks.